allegro/allegro.tech/_posts/2017-05-06-agile-testing-days.md

 *„Hofstadler’s Law: It always takes longer than you expect, even when you take into account Hofstadler’s Law.”*

-Maybe sounds funny, but when I think about that statement through the prism of my software development experience it is hard not to agree.
+Maybe it sounds funny, but when I think about that statement through the prism of my software development experience it is hard not to agree.
 And second, Parkinson’s Law:

 *„Work expands so as to fill the time available for its completion.”*,

-which is also something what I experienced couple times.
+which is also something what I experienced many times.

 As I mentioned earlier book can be treated like a user guide for people who play different roles in agile projects or any projects and find it difficult to define the level of estimations needed for managing it successfully.
 Vasco proposes the following steps for them:

-- *move to story points*: eliminating such terms like ‚hours’ or ‚days’ can give many benefits in his opinion
+- *move to story points*: eliminating such terms like „hours” or „days” can give many benefits in his opinion
 - *stop estimating tasks* and for progress reporting try rather to ask Your team about Story progress and if they can finish task today.
 - *limit the calendar duration of Features and Stories*: you should give one or maximum two days of calendar duration to finish each Story
 - *remove so called ‚planning poker’ card options if You use one*.
 Try to decrease the number of options that You give to your team while giving story points, the goal of this step is to finally ask simple question: „*Can we get this Story done by tomorrow if we start working on it today?*”